therealOri/Genter/README.md

 # Passgen
-A strong password generator made with python!
+A strong password generator made with python3!

 This will create a very strong password that is pretty long and randomized.